Get the right Digital PR for your agency

 A public relations professional is well seasoned in engaging with influencers, journalists and other stakeholders, and has a wealth of skills to promote, and furthermore, connect with the target audience.
 While PR remains largely a media relations led discipline, the 'digital' aspect of communications often takes the form of content marketing, social media and search.

-Digital PR is still somewhat of a growing skillset, and not all PRs have moved forward into the online space.
+Digital PR is still somewhat of a growing skill set, and not all PRs have moved forward into the online space.
 If you ask 100 PRs for a definition of digital PR, you might get 100 different answers.
-In my opinion, the difference between traditional PR and digital PR is not only the awareness of online trends and the social web, but, more importantly, understanding the relationship between PR and search engine visibility.
+In my opinion, the difference between traditional PR and digital PR is not only the awareness of online trends and the social web but, more importantly, understanding the relationship between PR and search engine visibility.

 Search engines such as Google have implemented updates including, Penguin and Panda, which have made many SEO techniques redundant.
 However, Search and PR now complement each other and PR has significant influence over search engine ranking factors.
 The answer to the changing face of SEO has been to incorporate PR and content marketing into campaigns, but now the two are becoming even more interlinked.
-It has never been so important to incorporate SEO in your everyday PR role.
+It has never been so important to incorporate SEO into your everyday PR role.